tonnylitao/awesome-swift-tips/README.md

 # awesome swift tips
 Some tips about coding in swift efficiently and elegantly.
-[Download](https://github.com/TonnyTao/HowSwift/archive/master.zip) two playground files to have fun.
+[Download](https://github.com/TonnyTao/HowSwift/archive/master.zip) the following two playground files to have fun.

 [1.
 Funny Swift](#1-funny-swiftplayground)